Simple Piped Crudites

 Bring a large pot of water to a boil.
 Add salt.
 Snip the tips off each pea pod, and place in boiling water.
 Blanch for 15 seconds.
 Drain, and immediately rinse under cold water.

+Slice the carrots in half lengthwise and set aside.
 Just before piping, separate endive, and trim ends.

 Arrange vegetables on large platters.
 Spoon the cream cheese into a pastry bag fitted with a pastry tip or a freezer bag with the corner snipped off.
 Pipe cream cheese onto each vegetable.
 Garnish with chives and mint leaves.